wincent/docvim/doc/hash.md

 ## Criteria

-- **Speed:** We want something faster than the default hash function because we control all the inputs and don't wish to pay the cost of a DoS-resitant hash.
+- **Speed:** We want something faster than the default hash function because we control all the inputs and don't wish to pay the cost of a DoS-resistant hash.
 - **Simplicity:** We want something simple enough for us to actually implement.
-- **Collision-resitance:** We want something good enough for hash table use, but we don't need cryptographic hash.
+- **Collision-resistance:** We want something good enough for hash table use, but we don't need cryptographic hash.
 - **Good for short strings:** We'll mostly be hashing source code (or source-code-like) things, so that means relatively short strings of 0 to 80 characters in length.

 Reviewing the resources (see below), we can see that there are a bunch of complicated trade-offs to be evaluated, and different commentators arrive at totally contradictory conclusions based on evaluation of the same candidate functions.